What Degree Loft Should You Choose For Your Golf Clubs?

 What Degree Loft Should Your Putter Be?

+Do not forget you need to consider what loft your putter should be as well.
 Traditionally, the standard loft on putters is three to four degrees however out on Tour there is something called ‘effective loft’ which is the goal of delivering the putter with three or four degrees of loft at impact.

 In short, the main thing to remember with all of this is to make sure you get fitted for clubs properly with a professional so they can give you an idea on how you hit the ball, and therefore advise you on what lofts will allow you to get the most of your game.
 Making sure you have good distance gapping between each club is also imperative when deciding what lofts each of your clubs should be.